Android-by-Kotlin/OneAI-Avatar/README.md

 We welcome feedback and suggestions!
 Please:
 - Rate and review us on [Google Play](https://play.google.com/store/apps/details?id=max.ohm.oneai)
 - Report bugs through the app's feedback feature
-- Share your creations on social media with #OneAIStudio
+- Share your creations on social media with #OneAI

 ## 📞 Support